keira-kastelic/PP/README.md

 Q6 - Person B: checkout the local master branch.
 Is it updated as well, or still behind remote master?
    It is 1 step behind

+Q7 - Run git branch.
+Did your local copy of your branch delete when Person A deleted the remote branch?
+No If not, delete the local copy of the branch using git branch -d BRANCHNAME.
+You told us not to worry about thsi step because terminal wasn't cooperating.